 Then let’s posit that, in each of the remaining 26 states, the number of CD’s equals the number of seats in the Chamber, and each CD must elect three, four, or five House seats.
 14 of these 26 states would have just two CD’s, so again the gerrymandering challenge should be far easier to overcome than it is with single-seat CD’s.

 To see how multi-seat CD’s with Ranked Choice Voting might affect the political makeup of Congress, let’s examine the expected results in three-seat and in two-seat CD’s dominated by one political party, and then extrapolate these observations to five-seat and four-seat CD’s.
+(We address three-seat and two-seat CD’s first, because the math is easier to understand.
+Once understood, you can readily understand the extrapolation to five-seat and four-seat CD’s.)

 Three-Seat Congressional Districts